cjdtppmm/old.jagira.github.com/work.markdown

 ---

 I am working as a professional programmer since last 3 and a half years.
-I am proficient with ruby, javascript and bash scripting.
-I am also good at basic devops and have setup many servers including a few multi-node load balanced server setups.
+I am proficient with ruby, javascript and basic devops.

 Before working as a programmer, I worked with IBM as an SAP consultant and then as an independent Information Security Auditor.